tulkas114/shiftkey/README.md

 You should be prepared to talk about your solution in an interview setting.

+Please note that this code you submit is for the technical review portion of the interview process and will not be used in any production application.

 To start working on the challenge, clone this repo onto your development machine.
 Commit your changes there and when finished, publish your repo on your public bitbucket or github account.

 ### Requirements ###